neams-th-coe/cardinal/doc/content/tutorials/triso.md

 model setup is available on the [OpenMC documentation website](https://docs.openmc.org/en/stable/).

 In this tutorial, we will build OpenMC's geometry using *lattices*.
-A lattice is an ordered repetition of universes that is often used to simplify model setup.
+A lattice is a structured repetition of universes that is often used to simplify model setup.
 In some cases, lattices are used to accelerate geometric searches as particles travel through the model.
 Here, we create a repeatable universe consisting of a single pebble and surrounding FLiBe,